-The “Low-Down on the Low FODMAP Diet” article was originally written by dietetic intern & functional nutritionist Krista Wale, B.S. (nutritional sciences & dietetics), and it was edited, revised, & updated by Jenna Volpe, RDN, LD, CLT.
+The “Low-Down on the Low FODMAP Diet” article was originally written by dietetic intern & functional nutritionist Krista Wale, B.S. (nutritional sciences & dietetics), and it was reviewed, edited, & updated by Jenna Volpe, RDN, LD, CLT.

 It’s possible you’ve heard the term “FODMAPs” – along with some hype about the low FODMAP diet circulating in the gut health space, especially if you’re suffering from irritable bowel syndrome (IBS) or small intestinal bacterial overgrowth (SIBO).